Bradan626/Basic_Portfolio/README.md

-# Basic_Portfolio
+# Updated_Portfolio

-Test
+This is my updated portfolio, i made it in bootstrap and added links to my linkedin and github.
-This is my updated portfolio, i made it in bootstrap and added links to my linkedin, github, and resume.
+..my resume dosn't exsist...yet :)